alejandra-cas/beyond-salary/README.md

   If you use this code or data in your research, please cite:

-  Castaneda, Stephany & Bone.
+  Castaneda, Bone & Stephany.
 "Beyond pay: AI skills reward more job benefits."
 Working Paper, 2025.

 ## License